Godzilla vs. Mechagodzilla: Plot

 Masahiko, Miyajima and his daughter Ikuko explore the cave where the space titanium was found, but are captured by Simeons, who plan to use Mechagodzilla to conquer Earth.
 Their commander, Kuronuma, forces Miyajima to repair the mecha.
 While Saeko checks into a hotel and guards the statue, Keisuke leaves to meet Masahiko at the caves, only to encounter the reporter, who reveals himself as Nanbara, an Interpol agent who has been tracking the Simeons.
 After Nanbara and Keisuke infiltrate Simeon base and free the prisoners, Keisuke and Ikuko leave to pick up Saeko and the statue while Miyajima, Nanbara, and Masahiko stay behind, only to be recaptured by Kuronuma.

 The next morning, a lunar eclipse results in a red moon and a mirage of the sun rising in the west.
 Seeing this, the team realizes they have to awaken Caesar.
 They meet with the priestess and her grandfather and place the statue in the temple, revealing Caesar's resting place.
 As Kuronuma dispatches Mechagodzilla, the priestess sings to awaken Caesar and Godzilla arrives.
 The two monsters join forces to fight Mechagodzilla.
 When the mecha tries to escape, Godzilla creates an electromagnetic field to attract Mechagodzilla before tearing off its head, destroying Mechagodzilla.
 While the Simeons are distracted, Nanbara and the others free themselves, kill their captors, and sabotage the base, fleeing as it explodes.
 With the enemy defeated, Godzilla heads out to the ocean and Caesar returns to his resting place while the humans rejoice.

 Production

+Development and writing

+Produced to commemorate the 20th anniversary of the Godzilla film series, the film went through several conceptual phases during pre-production.
+An early draft of the film by Shinichi Sekizawa and Masami Fukushima, titled "Giant Monsters Coverage on Okinawa!
+Showdown in Zampamisaki", featured Godzilla, Anguirus, and Mothra teaming up to battle an alien monster named Garugan, controlled by the "Gargua Aliens".